 The charm of the Balearic Islands, and even more, of Menorca, is in its beaches and beautiful coves of crystalline waters and pristine sand.
 There are many of them from which to witness an unforgettable sunset, but none like the beach of Son Bou.

-Along this extensive beach you can find a place from which to turn a plan as simple as sitting on the towel with a small picnic, even light a few candles and open a bottle of champagne, in one of the best moments of your vacation.
+Along this extensive beach you can find a place from which to turn a plan as simple as sitting on the towel with a small picnic, even light some candles and open a bottle of champagne, in one of the best moments of your vacation.

 By the way, if you have already seen the sunset from the south of the island, you have the option of taking a Jeep excursion to the northern beaches of Menorca with Safari, a very complete experience in which you will visit a private ranch and enjoy the sunset from the Cape of Cavalleria.